Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Unit Test

-As part of the development unit test are created.
-They are run for every pull request.
+As part of the development, unit tests are created.
+The tests run for every pull request.

-Test coverage is verified by Sonarcloud.
+Sonarcloud verifies test coverage.

 ### Service & API Test